RR vs RCB Dream11 Team Hints And Predictions IPL 2020

 Dream11 Team Hints And Predictions

 TOSS: The Indian Premier League match toss between Rajasthan Royals and Royal Challengers Bangalore will take place at 3 PM (IST) – October 17.
-Also Read - LIVE Mumbai Indians vs Kolkata Knight Riders Match 32 Live Cricket Score And Updates: With Eoin Morgan as Captain, Kolkata Look to Bounce Back in Abu Dhabi
+Also Read - IPL 2020: Gautam Gambhir on Real Reason as to Why Dinesh Karthik Handed KKR Captaincy to Eoin Morgan

 Time: 3.30 PM IST